fossasia/phimpme-android/README.md

 ## Development Setup

-Before you begin, you should already have the Android Studio SDK downloaded and set up correctly.
+Before you begin, you should have already downloaded the Android Studio SDK and set it up correctly.
 You can find a guide on how to do this here: [Setting up Android Studio](http://developer.android.com/sdk/installing/index.html?pkg=studio)

 ### Setting up the Android Project